Kanye West and Julia Fox Go Full PDA for Steamy Photoshoot

 "I was so surprised.
 Like, who does things like this on a second date?
 Or any date!"
 Fox added.
 "Everything with us has been so organic.
 I don’t know where things are headed but if this is any indication of the future I’m loving the ride."

-The atmospheric photos West shot, and posed for, with Fox featured both locations, as well as a number of PDA-heavy poses showing the pair cuddling up and locking lips.
+The atmospheric photos West directed and posed for with Fox featured both locations, clothing by DIESEL, designed by creative director Glenn Martens, as well as a number of PDA-heavy poses showing the pair cuddling up and locking lips.

 An eyewitness told ET on Wednesday that West and Fox seemed "super comfortable with each other" during their date night.